-Bita Riazati has years of consulting experience working in a range of clinical and professional settings.
+Bita Riazati has over 15 years of experience working in clinical and professional settings.
 She has a broad and diverse clinical interest and life experience.

-Bita is a registered psychologist and a psychoanalyst in Melbourne.
-She completed her clinical training in psychology in Melbourne, Australia, and she has also spent some of her life in Europe and the Middle East.
-Moreover, she has previously worked in private and public health sector settings as well as consultancy roles for many years.
-Different life and professional experiences have equipped Bita with the cultural knowledge to treat people from diverse backgrounds.
+I completed my clinical training in Melbourne and I have spent some of my life in Europe and the Middle East.
+I have worked in private and public health sector as well as in consultancy roles for many years.

-She obtained a Graduate Diploma and a first Class Honours in psychology from The University of Melbourne and RMIT.
-During this time she completed an Honour’s research project with the Florey Institute of Neuroscience and Mental Health as part of a larger project investigating the factors involved in cognitive decline / memory, in particular the bio-markers of memory dysfunction in early dementia / Alzheimer’s disease.
+I obtained a Graduate Diploma and a first Class Honours in psychology from University of Melbourne and RMIT.
+During this time I completed a thesis on the biomarkers of memory decline in Alzheimer’s disease with the Florey Institute of Neuroscience and Mental Health.

 I have a Masters in Arts from Swinburne University.
 Furthermore I completed a thesis on the historical and cultural factors influencing social change in Afghanistan.
 Later I received my registration as a psychologist by completing a psychology Masters from the Cairnmillar Institute.